NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 Don [:45ish]
 Gary came from a business background, he was CEO of Sprint.

-Before Gary Forsee became president of the University system, he was president and CEO of Sprint Nextel, before that, he worked for BellSouth, a telecommunications corporation, and for Cingular wireless, and for Global one, and for AT&T. In short, while he had a lot of experience, none of it was in higher education.
-And back in 2007, hiring a business person to run an academic institution was not as common of a practice.

-But some of the most pressing matters facing the University at the time of Forsee’s tenure were not inherently academic.
-Especially one: state funding.
-Beginning in about 2002, state appropriations for the University of Missouri system began to dip.

-Don [1:32]
-We saw state funding for the university of system decline from 498 million in 2010, to 438 million in 2011, to 398 million in 2012 which is a decline of about a hundred million dollars in a three year period.

-On just the Columbia campus, student enrollment grew by 45%  between 2001 and 2012,  In that same time period, state funding to the University dropped by 14 percent, from 193 million dollars down to 166 million.

 There are only a few ways to make up that difference in funding.
 Tuition is one of them.
 Here’s David Wasinger, a curator when Forsee was hired.